francescodone/Local-Volatility-Calibration/code/README.txt

     -- `ProjCoreOrig.cpp'  contains the transformed core functions -- `ProjHelperFun.cpp' contains the functions that compute the input parameters

-Folder `CpuParImpl' contains the parallelized CPU proram:
+Folder `CpuParImpl' contains the parallelized CPU program
     -- `ProjectMain.cpp'   contains the main function
     -- `ProjCoreOrig.cpp'  contains the core functions with parallelized run_OrigCPU function -- `ProjHelperFun.cpp' contains the functions that compute the input parameters